 A study of the structure and function of the body, emphasizing cellular and biochemical aspects.
 For students in health careers, not for biology or pre-med majors.
 Includes an introduction to cells and tissues and to the skeletal, muscular and circulatory systems.

-BIO 202 Human Anatomy and Physiology II /4 cr. hrs./6 periods (3 lec., 3 lab)

-□ Prerequisite: BIO 201.
+BIO 202 Human Anatomy and Physiology II /4 cr. hrs./6 periods Prerequisite: BIO 201.

 Continuation of BIO 201.
 Emphasis on nervous, respiratory, digestive, urinary and reproductive systems.